 38. How much does pharmacy school cost?

 Tuition and fees vary from each pharmacy program, and are influenced by whether the institution is private or public, and if you are an in-state or out-of-state resident.
 For more information on tuition and fees for Pharm.D.
 Degree Programs, visit tables 8-14 of the PSAR.
 If you are interested in looking at tuition trends over time, visit the Pharm.D.
 Tuition Trends Interactive Dashboard.
-For a list of all pharmacy schools and access to their Web site, please visit the AACP Web site.
+For a list of all pharmacy schools and access to their Web site, visit the PharmCAS School Directory.
 The American Association of Colleges of Pharmacy (AACP) does not administer any financial assistance programs directly to students.
 Federal and state grants and scholarships, although widely available, are generally reserved for the most economically disadvantaged students.
 Your college advisors are often the best sources of information about loan, grant and scholarship programs.
 Additionally, pharmacy colleges and schools may offer financial assistance.
-Back to top

 39. Can I complete my Pharm.D. degree online?

 Currently, distance-learning programs, including those that are Web-based, are designed primarily for B.S. of pharmacy graduates (practicing pharmacists) who wish to return to school to earn a Pharm.D. degree so they may enhance their skills.
 For entry-level Pharm.D. candidates, colleges and schools of pharmacy require four academic years (or three calendar years) of full-time classroom based study.
 Other pharmacy degree programs may offer satellite campus options or part-time degree programs.
 Two pharmacy schools offer an online program for entry level candidates.

 40. I am a practicing pharmacist with a B.S. in pharmacy degree.
 Is it possible to earn my Pharm.D. online and/or in less time?